Drivers risk fines as speed camera tolerances revealed

 UK speed camera tolerances

-25 of the 34 UK police forces shared information on when their speed cameras activate if a driver is going above the speed limit.
+Auto Express contacted 45 UK police forces.
+Of the 33 that responded 25 shared information on when their speed cameras activate if a driver is going above the speed limit.

 Here are the thresholds in full: